RandomNerd01/Dokkan-Calculator/README.md

 ## WIP

-Characters that Nuke with a certain Type of Ki Sphere instead of general Ki Spheres is not worked into the calculator.
-(Eg: All 50% type supports)

 Currently only shows characters' defense stats when fully built up.

 Characters that get Defensive Buffs from being put in a certain slot is not worked into the calculator.
 (Eg: Int DFE Piccolo Jr)